GreenAntTech/JSphere/10_ELEM_CREATE_COMPONENT.md

 ---

 By following these steps, you've created a functional elementJS component that demonstrates the basic flow of defining a template, rendering content, and adding client-side interactivity.
 This forms the foundation for building more complex and dynamic web applications with elementJS.

-Let me know if you'd like to move on to the next lifecycle method (`onInit$`) or explore other aspects of component creation!